Poitew/Poitew/README.md

 # sickpoitew
-**`Software Developer, DevOps Engineer`**
+## `Software Developer | DevOps Engineer`

-Hi, I'm **Sickpoitew**, a Software Developer and DevOps Engineer based in Italy.
-I've been exploring the programming world for more than four years, during which I've acquired a wide range of skills in both software development and the DevOps environment.
+Hi, I'm **Sickpoitew**, a Software Developer and DevOps Engineer based in Italy. <br/>
+I've been exploring the tech world for more than four years, during which I've acquired a wide range of skills in both Software Development and the DevOps Environment.

 I love programming, reading books and listening to music.
 Here are some of my skills: